hashicorp/consul/website/source/docs/commands/index.html.markdown

 ```

 To get help for any specific command, pass the `-h` flag to the relevant
 subcommand.
-For example, to see help about the `members` subcommand:
+For example, to see help about the `join` subcommand:

 ```
-$ consul members -h
+$ consul join -h
-Usage: consul members [options]
+Usage: consul join [options] address ...

-  Outputs the members of a running Consul agent.
+  Tells a running Consul agent (with "consul agent") to join the cluster by specifying at least one existing member.

 Options:

-  -detailed                 Additional information such as protocol verions
-                            will be shown.

-  -role=<regexp>            If provided, output is filtered to only nodes matching
-                            the regular expression for role

   -rpc-addr=127.0.0.1:8400  RPC address of the Consul agent.

-  -status=<regexp>			If provided, output is filtered to only nodes matching
-                            the regular expression for status

-  -wan						If the agent is in server mode, this can be used to return
-                            the other peers in the WAN pool
+  -wan                      Joins a server to another server in the WAN pool

 ```